Eriksen leaves Tottenham for Inter in reported €20m deal | Goal.com

 He was initially linked with Manchester United and Real Madrid, but no move was forthcoming.

-Over the last few months, however, Inter have come into the picture.
-The Nerazzurri have now confirmed Eriksen's signing, making him their third addition this January after Ashley Young and Victor Moses.
+Over the last few months, however, Inter have come into the picture and the Nerazzurri have now confirmed Eriksen's signing, making him their third addition this January after Ashley Young and Victor Moses.

 The playmaker has signed a four-year contract at San Siro, and could be in line to make his debut in a Serie A clash away at Udinese this weekend - but is unlikely to feature in Wednesday's Coppa Italia clash against Fiorentina.